Erin Kelley, Disability Specialist

 High Schools: An Individual Education Plan (IEP) or 504 plan is used to determine academic accommodations.
 The school district provides the evaluation at no cost.
 The documentation focuses on determining whether or not a student is eligible for services based on specific categories in IDEA.

 Universities: The IEP and 504 plan are typically not sufficient forms of documentation.
+The Evaluation Team Report (ETR) is the most helpful for those transitioning from high school to BW.
 Documentation guidelines are different and specify information needed for specific disability categories.
-Students may obtain an evaluation at their own expense.
-Documentation must provide DSS with information on the functional limitations and demonstrate the need for the accommodation(s) requested.
+Students may obtain an evaluation at their expense.
+Documentation must provide DSS with information on the functional limitations and demonstrate the need for the reasonable accommodation(s) requested.

 High Schools: Parents have access to student records, can contact teachers for progress or grades, can advocate for the student and participate in the accommodation process.

 Universities: The parent does not have access to student records without the student's written consent per the Federal Education Rights and Privacy Act (FERPA).
 The student becomes a self-advocate and participates in the accommodations process.
 In addition, parents are no longer allowed to contact faculty for information about the student's progress in the course or grades.